sproogen/modern-resume-theme/README.md

       Or you could title it **Skills** and write a bit more about things that make you more desirable, like *leadership* or *teamwork*
 ```

-**Note:** The description or content areas (fields starting with *'| #'*) use markdown, this means that you have the ability to format the section in many different ways and add things such as images, code & syntax highlighting and tables.
-You can find a good [Markdown cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+***Note:** The description or content areas (fields starting with `| #`) use markdown, this means that you have the ability to format the section in many different ways and add things such as images, code & syntax highlighting and tables.
+You can find a good [Markdown cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)*

-##### Additional links
+#### Additional links
-If you would like to add more than the predefined social links in the config file, then you can use the *additional_links* field to add as many additional links with urls and font awesome icons as you wish.
+If you would like to add more than the predefined social links in the config file, then you can use the `additional_links` field to add as many additional links with urls and font awesome icons as you wish.

-##### Dark Mode
+#### Dark Mode
-Dark mode is configured via _config.yml
+Dark mode is configured via `_config.yml`
 ```
 darkmode: true (options: true, false, never)
 ```